androndo/vibe-poc-cillium-network-measurements/README.md

 - **Drop Statistics**: Traffic that was dropped by Cilium (with reasons)
 - **Packet Counts**: Number of network packets processed

+## Important Note

+⚠️ **Cilium's built-in metrics are GLOBAL, not pod-specific!** The `cilium_forward_bytes_total` metrics include traffic from ALL pods on the node plus system traffic.
+For true pod-specific metrics, use Hubble (Method 2) or application-level monitoring.

-This script provides a direct way to monitor network activity of specific pods using Cilium's built-in metrics, without requiring additional observability tools like Hubble.
+This script provides multiple approaches to network monitoring, clearly explaining the limitations of each method.